Qumulo/filelock/README.md

 ## Helpful Commands

 Authenticate to the Qumulo `qq` CLI prior to running these commands.
-For example: `qq --host X.X.X.X login -u admin -p Y0urP@55w0rd!`
+For example: `qq --host X.X.X.X login -u admin -p your_password_here`

 1. **Determining a Directory's File Number:**